legislation/data-documentation/fair-use.md

 Furthermore, note that:

  * we may temporarily decrease the rate limit or block users to deal with unexpected spikes in traffic;
- * we will add a specific crawl delay to a user agent if the user’s total requests from multiple IP addresses causes excessive load on our API;
- * if a user is being blocked for more than XXX<!--TODO fix--> days/weeks/months, we will add a comment to our robots.txt file specifying which user has been blocked and for what reason; and
+ * we will add a specific crawl delay to a user agent if the user’s total requests from multiple IP addresses causes excessive load on our API;<!--TODO fix * if a user is being blocked for more than XXX days/weeks/months, we will add a comment to our robots.txt file specifying which user has been blocked and for what reason; and -->
  * we may block or modify any user’s access to our website for any other reason at our sole discretion (see [Changes to this policy](#changes-to-this-policy)).

 ## Changes to this policy